Mixed Eulerian numbers and Peterson Schubert calculus: A computation for

 \begin{theorem} $($\cite[Theorem~4.1]{HHM}$)$ Let $\Phi$ be a crystallographic root system of rank $n$.
 The kernel of $\varphi$ is generated by quadratic forms $\alpha_i \varpi_i \ (1 \leq i \leq n)$.
 Namely, the map $\varphi$ induces the isomorphism

 \end{theorem}

 We now compute $m_{i,K}^J$ by case-by-case arguments.
 In what follows, we take the convention $\varpi_0=\varpi_{n+1}=0$.
 Recall that we assume to be fixed an ordering of the simple roots as given in Figure~\ref{pic: Dynkin diagrams}.
-Note that the transformation matrix from the simple roots $\alpha_1, \ldots, \alpha_n$ to the fundamental weights $\varpi_1, \ldots, \varpi_n$ is the Cartan matrix (e.g. \cite[p.59]{Hum1}).
+Note that the Cartan matrix (e.g. \cite[p.59]{Hum1}) expresses the change of basis from the fundamental weights $\varpi_1, \ldots, \varpi_n$ to the simple roots $\alpha_1, \ldots, \alpha_n$.